-All make-up work must be arranged with your instructor.
+All make-up work must be arranged with the instructorr.

-- Exam Conflicts UF during Term Assembly Exam Policy (catalog.ufl.edu/ugrad/current/regulations/info/exams.aspx): "Exams may be held Monday Friday from 8:20-10:10PM (periods E2-E3) for the fall and spring terms.
+• Exam Conflicts - UF during Term Assembly Exam Policy (catalog.ufl.edu/ugrad/current/regulations/info/exams.aspx): "During-term examinations are held during regular class times or during assembly exam periods, which are Monday-Friday from 8:20 - 10:10 p.m. (periods E2-E3) for the fall and spring terms and Monday-Friday from 7:00 - 9:45 p.m.
+E1-E2) for the summer terms.
 If other classes are scheduled during an exam time, instructors must provide make-up class work for students who miss class because of an assembly exam.
+When two exams conflict, assembly exams (multiple sections and enrollment over 300) take precedence over non-assembly exams (single sections and/or enrollment under 300).
+If two assembly exams conflict, the course with the higher number will take priority.
+Likewise, if two non-assembly exams conflict, the higher number will again take priority.
+Instructors giving make-up exams will make the necessary adjustments.
+Students shall be permitted a reasonable amount of time to make up the material or activities covered in their absence.
+A reasonable amount of time to make up a during-term exam is before the end of the semester in which the student is enrolled in the class."

-If two exams are scheduled at the same time, assembly exams take priority over time-of-class exams.
-When two assembly exams conflict, the higher course number takes priority.
-Instructors giving make-up exams will make the necessary adjustments." - If MAC 2311 is the lower course number, students must inform their instructor in person at least ONE WEEK in advance of the exam date so that appropriate accommodations can be made.
-Otherwise it may not be possible to reschedule. - Make-up Exams If you are participating in a UF sponsored event or religious observance, you may make up an exam only if you make arrangements with your instructor at least ONE WEEK PRIOR to the event.
+If MAC 2312 is the lower course number, students must inform the course coordinator at least ONE WEEK in advance of the exam date so that appropriate accommodations can be made.
+Otherwise it may not be possible to reschedule.

+• Make-up Exams If you are participating in a UF sponsored event or religious observance, you may make up an exam only if you make arrangements with the course coordinator at least ONE WEEK PRIOR to the event.
 You must present documentation of a UF sponsored event.

-If illness or other extenuating circumstances cause you to miss an exam, contact your instructor (no later than 24 hours after the exam) by email.
-Then, as soon as possible after you return to campus, bring the appropriate documentation to him in Little Hall during office hours.
-You will be allowed to sign up to take a makeup exam at the end of the semester on TBA.
+If illness or other extenuating circumstances cause you to miss an exam, contact the course coordinator (no later than 24 hours after the exam) by email.
+Then, as soon as possible after you return to campus, provide the appropriate documentation to the course coordinator.
+You will be allowed to sign up to take a makeup exam at the end of the semester.